Safer West Mercia Plan

-The Police and Crime Commissioner is required to provide a statement on the contribution of West Mercia Police to achieving improvements against these national priorities.
+The Elected Local Policing Bodies (Specified Information) (Amendment) Order 2021 requires the Police and Crime Commissioner to provide a statement on the contribution of West Mercia Police to achieving improvements against these national priorities.
 The latest statement published September 2022 is available here.

 Her Majesty’s Inspectorate of Constabulary and Fire & Rescue Service (HMICFRS) formerly known as Her Majesty’s Inspectorate of Constabulary (HMIC) carry out inspections of police forces.
 These can range from individual function areas through to critical national issues and themes across the police service.
 HMICFRS also provide an interactive tool which allows users to compare data on recorded crimes and incidents, quality of service and resources for all police forces in England and Wales.